 As an employer and leader, it’s your job to set your employees up for success, not to try to catch them doing something wrong.
 You can do that by incorporating computer security training into your employee monitoring system roll out.

 After all, the most important thing that your employee monitoring software can do is help you prevent data breaches and other types of malicious infiltration.
 Your employees can also help prevent these problems if they’re properly trained in security protocols and suspicious contacts.
-By including security training for employees in your roll out, you’re emphasizing to your employees that your focus is on protecting the company’s data and network, not singling out and punishing them.
+By including security training for employees in your roll out, you’re emphasizing to your employees that your focus is on protecting the company’s data employee behavior and network, not singling out and punishing them.
 You’re including them in your efforts to make your company more secure.

 Your employees will be happier if they see themselves as partners in protecting the company’s data, not targets of monitoring software.
 And your company’s data will be that much more secure.